tgraumann/stock-comparison-app/README.md

 3. See up to 3 pinned columns to draw direct comparisons across the data sets.

-4. See graphical representation of a companys' cash flow and be able to compare it across the 3 selected companies.
+4. See graphical representation of a company’s cash flow and be able to compare it across the 3 selected companies.